core-wg/oscore/draft-ietf-core-object-security.md

 ##### Observe in Intermediaries {#observe-option-processing}

 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).
-To support proxy operations, OSCORE MUST set Outer Observe.
+To support proxy operations, the CoAP client using Observe with OSCORE MUST set Outer Observe.
 If Observe was only sent encrypted end-to-end, an OSCORE-unaware proxy would not expect several responses to a non-Observe request and notifications would not reach the client.
 Moreover, intermediaries are allowed to cancel observations and inform the server; forbidding this may result in processing and transmission of notifications which does not reach the client.

 In case of registrations or re-registrations, the CoAP client using Observe with OSCORE MUST set both Inner and Outer Observe to the same value (0).
 This allows the server to verify that the observation was requested by the client, thereby avoiding unnecessary processing and transmission of notifications, since such notifications would not benefit the client.